skyfet/eventoria/README.md

 ## Melos Workspace

 The Flutter frontend is managed using [melos](https://melos.invertase.dev/).
-Install melos (`flutter pub global activate melos`) then bootstrap packages:
+Flutter itself is versioned with [FVM](https://fvm.app/) and this project uses Flutter **3.32.2**.
+Install FVM and melos (`dart pub global activate fvm` and `flutter pub global activate melos`), then bootstrap packages:

 ```bash
 melos bootstrap
 ```

-The `build-web` script can be executed via `melos run build-web` to create a web release build of the frontend.
+The `build-web` script uses FVM internally and can be executed via `melos run build-web` to create a web release build of the frontend.

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for